The HUD Reverse Mortgage Program for Homeowners

 What about using an estate planner to locate a reverse mortgage?

 Services or companies charging a fee, such as an estate planner, are not recommended for referring homeowners to an FHA approved mortgage lender.
-The HUD website (www.hud.gov) or HECM counselors are available for locating an FHA approved mortgage lender free of charge.
+The HUD website or counselors for the program are available for locating an FHA approved lender free of charge.

-HECM counselors are found with an online search or calling HECM at 800-569-4287 for a specific name and/or location of one of the approved HUD housing counseling agencies in a homeowners local community.
+When looking for counselors use an online search or calling 800-569-4287 for linking together the company with applicants..
+A specific name and/or location of one of the approved HUD housing counseling agencies in a homeowners local community is available.

-There are a number of different ways borrowers receive payments from a reverse mortgage
+There are a number of different ways borrowers get reimbursed after closing and completing the process;

-· Tenure-equal monthly payments continue while a homeowner lives in the primary residence or until they die
+· Tenure-equal monthly installments continue while living in the primary residence or until death

-· Modified tenure-a mixture of line of credit and scheduled payments each month as long as they remain in the residence
+· Modified tenure-a mixture of line of credit and scheduled monthly checks as long as a person lives in the residence

-· Term-equal monthly payments for a fixed time period selected when the reverse mortgage is completed
+· Term-equal monthly stipends for a fixed time period selected when the reverse mortgage is completed

 · Modified term-a combo of monthly payments for a fixed amount of time along with a line of credit